mviereck/x11docker/README.md

 To run only an empty new X server:
  -  `x11docker [OPTIONS]`

 Have a look at `x11docker --help` to see all options.
-Also they are visible in xdocker wiki: [x11docker options overview](https://github.com/mviereck/x11docker/wiki/x11docker-options-overview).
+Also they are visible in x11docker wiki: [x11docker options overview](https://github.com/mviereck/x11docker/wiki/x11docker-options-overview).

 ## Avoiding password prompt
 There is no way to start naked docker in a secure way without a password.
 As long as you can share host system files as docker volumes, it is possible to manipulate root files from within a docker container.
 User namespace mapping does not help, as it can be disabled with docker run option `--userns=host`.